 its reporting and governance requirements to the government agency that incorporated (registered) it

-its ability to operate outside the state it is registered in without further registration, or
+its ability to operate outside the state it is registered in without further registration

 its eligibility for certain tax concessions.

-Registered charities that are incorporated as companies or registered with ASIC have many of their notification and reporting obligations to ASIC replaced by obligations to the ACNC.
+Companies and other registered charities that are registered with ASIC have many of their notification and reporting obligations to ASIC replaced by obligations to the ACNC.

 Incorporated associations may have obligations to state or territory government regulators, such as providing annual reports or keeping financial records.
 Charities must still meet these obligations.

 Click on your state or territory for more information about the regulation of incorporated associations.

 Charities registered as Aboriginal and Torres Strait Islander corporations are regulated by the Office of the Registrar of Indigenous Corporations (ORIC).
 Aboriginal and Torres Strait Islander corporations are a particular type of corporation registered according to the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) (CATSI Act).
 These corporations are controlled by Aboriginal and Torres Strait Islander people.